-Furthermore, under either the favorable (14%) or the assumed (7%) hypothetical market return scenarios for 2019, at the end of 20 years the Association would be expected to reach full funding and the total employer contribution rate would be expected to approach about 9% of payroll.4 Similarly, the same would be true under the unfavorable (0%) hypothetical market return scenario for 2019 when the last portion of the deferred investment losses under the 5-year asset smoothing method is recognized in the December 31, 2023 valuation and paid off 20 years thereafter in the December 31, 2043 valuation.
+Under the favorable (14.00%) hypothetical market return scenario for 2020, the Association would be expected to reach full funding by December 31, 2024 and the total employer contribution rate would be comprised of only normal cost contributions, resulting in a larger relative change from the baseline than the unfavorable (0.00%) hypothetical market return scenario.
+Furthermore, under all three hypothetical market return scenarios for 2020, the Association would be expected to reach full funding within 15 years and the total employer contribution rate would be expected to approach about 9% of payroll.
 This means that the Board's funding policy is very effective in achieving the general policy goal of achieving the long-term full funding of the costs of the benefits paid by SCERA.